radavis/gradle-katas/build-phases/README.md

 Run the commands and note the printed values.

 - Q: Did the output match your expectations?
 If not, what tripped you up?
 - A: I thought the value would double, but it did not.
-I assume because of the `def` statement.

 Make a small change to the `build.gradle` such that:

 - the `printTheValue`-task ends up printing `The value currently is: 200`,
-- when run after the `printTheValue` task and
+- when run after the `setTheValue` task and
 - while still using the `theValue` variable

+- A: Removing the 'doLast' block within 'setTheValue' seemed to do the trick.